Measurements of the absolute branching fractions of the doubly Cabibbo-suppressed decays $D^+\to K^+\pi^0$, $D^+\to K^+\eta$ and $D^+\to K^+\eta^{\prime}$: Systematic uncertainty

 The systematic uncertainty of $K^0_S$ veto is estimated by examining the BFs after enlarging the veto window by $\pm 10$ and $\pm20$~MeV/$c^2$.
 The change of the re-measured BF, 1.8\%, is assigned for $D^+ \to K^{+} \eta^{\prime}$.

-The systematic uncertainty of fit bias is estimated with 40 times fake data, each with an equivalent size to the data.
+The systematic uncertainty of fit bias is estimated with 40 times fake data which include signal MC with input BFs and background derived from inclusive MC, each with an equivalent size to the data.
 The difference between the fit mean value of the 40 times fake data and the input value, 3.0\%, is taken as systematic uncertainty for $D^+ \to K^{+} \pi^{0}$.
 The systematic uncertainty is negligible for other signal decays.

 The systematic uncertainties due to the $D^+ D^-$ opening angle requirement are estimated by using the control samples of $D^+\to \pi^+\pi^0$, $D^+\to \pi^+\eta$, $D^+\to \pi^+\eta^{\prime}_{\pi^+\pi^-\eta}$ and $D^+\to \pi^+\eta^{\prime}_{\pi^+\pi^-\gamma}$.~The differences in the acceptance efficiencies between data and MC simulation are assigned as individual systematic uncertainties, which are 1.3\%, 0.2\%, 2.8\% and 1.9\% for $D^+\to K^+\pi^0$, $D^+\to K^+\eta$, $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\eta}$ and $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\gamma}$, respectively.